sstoeckl/crypto2/README.md

 # Update

 Since version 1.4.5 I have added a new function `crypto_global_quotes()` which retrieves global aggregate market statistics for CMC.
+There also were some bugs fixed.

 Since version 1.4.4 a new function `crypto_listings()` was introduced that retrieves new/latest/historical listings and listing information at